A Visit To Mruguvani National Park for Nature Watch

 While Mrugavani National Park is not large like Pench or Jim Corbett National Park, and you will not find any tigers but being in city it is a good place to go with kids and introduce them to mother nature.

-Some of the animals and birds found there are: Cheetal (spotted deer), Sambar, Wild boar, Jungle Cat, Civet Cat, Mongoose, Monitor Lizard, Indian Python, Russell Viper, Indian Cobra, Indian Hare, Porcupine, Oriental Garden Lizard, South Indian Rock Agama.
+Some of the animals and birds found in Mrugavani National Park are: Cheetal (spotted deer), Sambar, Wild boar, Jungle Cat, Civet Cat, Mongoose, Monitor Lizard, Indian Python, Russell Viper, Indian Cobra, Indian Hare, Porcupine, Oriental Garden Lizard, South Indian Rock Agama.

 The common birds spotted in Mrugavani are: Peafowl, red vented bulbul, green bee-eater, jungle babbler, Indian Robin, Myna, Ashy Prinia, Purple Sunbird, Pond Heron, Little Egret, Black Drongo, Scaly breasted Munia etc.